-- 2. Select the Nexus 5X device option and click Next. - 3.
-On the System Image screen, select the latest version of Android (at time of writing this is API level 28, Android 9.0 with Google Play) for the x86 ABI.
+- 2. Select the Pixel 3 device option and click Next. - 3.
+On the System Image screen, select the latest version of Android for the x86 ABI.
 Note that if the system image has not yet been installed a Download link will be provided next to the Release Name.
 Click this link to download and install the system image before selecting it.
 If the image you need is not listed, click on the x86 images and Other images tabs to view alternative lists. - 4.
-Click Next to proceed and enter a descriptive name (for example Nexus 5X API 28) into the name field or simply accept the default name. - 5.
+Click Next to proceed and enter a descriptive name (for example Pixel 3 API 29) into the name field or simply accept the default name. - 5.
 Click Finish to create the AVD. - 6.
 With the AVD created, the AVD Manager may now be closed.
 If future modifications to the AVD are necessary, simply re-open the AVD Manager, select the AVD from the list and click on the pencil icon in the Actions column of the device row in the AVD Manager.